 Here you will find just a few useful sources to start your journey on superstitions, with titles appropriate for casual fans and researchers alike.
 Please note that this is by no means a comprehensive list yet, as it is constantly being updated.
 Do check back often as we add more books, articles and useful websites!

-A selection of titles to get familiar with folklore, perfect for those starting out or for children.
+A selection of titles and databases to learn about folklore, perfect for those starting out or seeking branching subjects.

 Chainey, Dee Dee & Winsham, Willow (2018)